 Updated: 2013-01-14 09:51

-Li Na of China hits a return to Agnieska Radwanska of Poland during their women's singles semifinal match at the Sydney International tennis tournament Jan 10, 2013.
+Li Na of China reacts after missing a point against Agnieska Radwanska of Poland during their women's singles semifinal match at the Sydney International tennis tournament, Jan 10, 2013.
 [Photo/Agencies]

 Li Na's preparation for Australian Open: